MohdShadab999/MohdShadab999/README.md

 ### Hi, I am Mohd Shadab😊😁 👋
-Though i have found data science midway between my journey in construction since i took to pursue it i am getting passionate about it.I have gained good exposure to understand various aspects of Data Science through Masters program which has developed a great sense of confidence at a very personal level.
+Though I have found data science midway between my journey in construction since I took to pursue it I am getting passionate about it.
+I have gained good exposure to understanding various aspects of Data Science through the Masters program which has developed a great sense of confidence at a very personal level.
 Hence, I seek a challenging position in the area of Data Science, Machine Learning, Data Analysis & related fields where I can share my skills and expand my capabilities further in the pursuit of progressive career advancement.

 I like to read novels, play badminton, cricket and board games.